rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-file-management.md

 To copy one file to another location, use the `copy` command with the following syntax - `copy <source-file-url> <destination-file-url>`.
 Dell OS9 supports IPv4 and IPv6 addressing for FTP, HTTP, TFTP, and SCP.

-!!! info " To enable the internal FTP server, use the `ftp-server enable` command."
+!!! info "To enable the internal FTP server, use the `ftp-server enable` command."

 === "Local copy (duplicate on internal flash)"